 In Family, you specify which font you want to use.
 There are really more than enough to choose from.
 You can test the fonts by selecting a font and viewing the live preview of your website on the right.

-Colors are very important for the look of your website and visitors also recognize your website easily because of this.
+Colors are very important for the look of your website, and visitors also recognize your website easily because of this.
 Furthermore, you can create peace and trust for your visitors.
 Are you still considering what colors are good for your website?
-You can check a website like Coolers.co to create a color palette for your website.
-I recommend you to use no more than 3 main colors.
+You can check a website like Coolers. co to create a color palette for your website.
+I recommend you use no more than three main colors.

 You can set the main colors you use in the Astra theme through the customizer.
 To do this, go to Global and then to Colors.
 You will then see the following settings:

-The link hover color is used for when you hover over a link.
+The link hover color is used when you hover over a link.

-To customize a color, you can click on “Select Color” and then you can enter a color code or pick a color.
+To customize color, you can click on “Select Color,” and then you can enter a color code or pick a color.

 When you modify a color, you can view it directly on the right side via the live preview.
 Don’t forget to click “Publish” to make your changes.